 Know the Facts.
 You can choose to pursue the case through the Student Conduct process or can choose to not pursue the case.

 Get Help.
 There are several resources available on campus to help you make the best choice for you.
-The Student Advocates office, SACS, and the Dean of Students office all have trained staff available to meet with you, listen to your story, and provide you options and resources.
+The Office for Sexual Assault Prevention and Victim Advocacy, SACS, and the Dean of Students office all have trained staff available to meet with you, listen to your story, and provide you options and resources.

 File a Report.
 The University strongly encourages individuals to report sexual assault and relationship violence to appropriate officials.
 It is the only way that action can be taken against an alleged violator of the policy.